photoprism/photoprism-docs/docs/getting-started/updates.md

 !!! tldr ""
     Darktable is not included in the ARMv7 version because it is not 32-bit compatible.

+### How can I shorten the startup time after a restart or update?

+To reduce startup time, do not set `PHOTOPRISM_INIT` to avoid running additional setup scripts, and set `PHOTOPRISM_DISABLE_CHOWN` to `"true"` to [disable automatic storage permission updates](config-options.md#docker-image).

+!!! tldr ""
+    If your instance doesn't start even after waiting for some time, our [Troubleshooting Checklists](troubleshooting/index.md#connection-fails) help you quickly diagnose and solve the problem.

 [^1]: The default [Docker Compose](https://docs.docker.com/compose/) config filename is `docker-compose.yml`.
 For simplicity, it doesn't need to be specified when running `docker compose` or `docker-compose` in the same directory.
 Config files for other apps or instances should be placed in separate folders.